survivejs/webpack-book/manuscript/packages/02_authoring.md

 For the build script to work, you have to remember to include the source of the package to the distribution version and to tweak *package.json* `files` field accordingly.

 W> Relying on `postinstall` scripts can be [potentially dangerous](http://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability).
 Security-minded developers want to use `npm install --ignore-scripts`.
 You can set that default through `npm config set ignore-scripts true` if you want.
-Being a little cautious does not hurt.
+Being cautious does not hurt.

 ### Deprecating, Unpublishing, and Renaming Packages